 these staff members and you will be informed at the end of the evening.
 If your child is ill during the evening we will contact you immediately to take them home.

-If your child has had a contagious illness, been sick or had diarrhea in the 24 hours before you are due to attend we would ask that you call us and cancel your visit.
+If your child has had a contagious illness, been sick or had diarrhoea in the 24 hours before you are due to attend we would ask that you call us and cancel your visit.

 If your child needs treatment at hospital you will be contacted immediately.
 If you have not attended with your child and we are unable to contact the first named emergency contact we will move on to the other emergency contact that you have nominated.
 If a child needs urgent treatment one of the Children’s Centre team will escort your child to the hospital and stay with them until you arrive.
 However in this situation we are unable to give medical professionals permission to treat your child as we are not the legal guardians.